 Melanomas are more likely to spread than squamous cell carcinomas.

-Depending on the extent and type of the cancer, all or part of the vulva is surgically removed (a procedure called vulvectomy).
+All or part of the vulva is surgically removed (a procedure called vulvectomy).
 Nearby lymph nodes are usually also removed.
-But sometimes doctors can instead do a sentinel lymph node dissection (removal of the first lymph node that would be affected by the cancer—see Figure: What Is a Sentinel Lymph Node?).
-This lymph node is checked for cancer.
-If it is cancer-free, no other lymph nodes need to be removed.
-For early-stage cancers, such treatment is usually all that is needed.
+But sometimes doctors can instead do a sentinel lymph node What Is a Sentinel Lymph Node? dissection (removal of the first lymph node that would be affected by the cancer).
+Because basal cell carcinoma of the vulva does not tend to spread (metastasize) to distant sites, surgery usually involves removing only the cancer.
+The whole vulva is removed only if basal cell carcinoma is extensive.

 After the cancer is removed, surgery to reconstruct the vulva and other affected areas (such as the vagina) may be done.
 Such surgery can improve function and appearance.